redmod-team/profit/CONCEPT.md

 * cluster: should interact with qsub and qstat
 * must be able to restart and continue runs!
 * user should specify number and type of output quantities
+* custom hooks while processing to be able to plot

 * Backends UQ
   * chaospy PCE